all-iver/clingy/README.md

 Transitioners
 -----

 Often when attaching objects at runtime, an object will need to be prepared in some way.
-For instance, you may want a physics object to have its `Rigidbody` component removed while it is attached, and then restored after it is detached.
+For instance, you may want a physics object to have its `Rigidbody` component removed while it is attached, and then restored after it is detached, or you may want the object to tween over to its starting position before anything happens.
 With Clingy, you can add a `Transitioner` to your `AttachStrategy` for this purpose.
 This allows you to add custom code to transition an object in and out of an `Attachment` without having to modify the strategy itself.
 You can specify a `Transitioner` per category, meaning that all objects in an `AttachStrategy` that share the same category in the strategy will also use the same `Transitioner`.

 Clingy comes with a built-in `FlexibleTransitioner` that is able to do a range of common useful things, but for anything complicated you'll want to create your own custom transition code by subclassing `Transitioner` (like `AttachStrategy`, `Transitioner` is a subclass of `ScriptableObject`).